AnoodShahwar/Anood-Shahwar/README.md

 ### 💭 Who am I?

 Hi!
-I’m Anood — a little quiet, a little cozy, very into building stuff that *feels good to use*.
+I’m Anood, a little quiet, a little cozy, very into building stuff that *feels good to use*.
-Currently figuring out how to turn ideas into apps & games — slowly but surely 🎮📱
+Currently figuring out how to turn ideas into apps & games, slowly but surely 🎮📱

-- 🛠️ Learning by building — currently exploring Unity + Flutter
+- 🛠️ Learning by building; currently exploring Unity + Flutter
-- 🎨 Designing and developing intuitive UIs — whether it’s a small game or a chill mobile app
+- 🎨 Designing and developing intuitive UIs whether it’s a small game or a chill mobile app
 - 🌱 Still early in my journey, but showing up one line at a time

 ---